Professionals — particularly accountants — want to measure everything that moves.

 You can do it in an ad-hoc way (people also refer to B1G1 as ‘Amazon for Good’ or ‘Amazon for Kindness’ inasmuch as it’s just like shopping online) or you can do it like most people do by creating wonderful Giving Stories — stories that you literally can build directly in to the core of your business (and actually automate if you want to).

-Here’s an example taken directly from the IMPACT page (come to think of it, it could be their ESG page but we think ‘impact’ is more powerful) of the website of Lynn and Brown, a firm of forward-looking lawyers.
+Here’s an example taken directly from the IMPACT page (come to think of it, it could be their ESG page but we think a Global Impact Page is more powerful) of the website of Lynn and Brown, a firm of forward-looking lawyers.

 B1G1: ESG IN ACTION